-Most financial advisors recommend putting a range of 15% to 25% of your money in foreign stocks.
-I think 20% is a good place to start.
+As with a lot of things, the solution lies in moderation.
+Most financial advisers recommend putting 15% to 25% of your money in foreign stocks, making 20% a good place to start.
 It's meaningful enough to make a difference to your portfolio, but not too much to hurt you if foreign markets temporarily fall out of favor.
 Besides, you can always ratchet up your exposure as you become more comfortable with international markets.

 While the precise allocation to foreign stocks will differ from one investor to another, the worst thing anyone can do is flip flop between having too much exposure and not enough.
 So once you've settled on a number that suits your comfort level, stick with it.
 Don't make the mistake of trying to outsmart the markets by jumping in and out of foreign stocks.

 Finally, it's important to make sure your international investments are spread across various regions and countries.
 Putting 25% of your money in say, China, and the rest in the Dow Jones isn't what international diversification is all about.
 Make sure you have evenly balanced exposure across Europe, Asia, and emerging markets.

 There are many different ways to spread out your international investments across multiple countries.
 Often times, ETFs and global mutual funds are the easiest ways since they don't involve buying individual stocks or using foreign brokerage accounts.

 The Vanguard FTSE All-World Ex-U.S. ETF (NYSE: VEU) is one of the most popular and least costly options with holdings around the world.
 When selecting funds like these, investors should ensure they're not buying more exposure in U.S. markets, since they already have exposure in the rest of their portfolio.
 Stick to "ex-U.S." funds to do so.